nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 They might already be installed on your operating system.
 >>`sudo apt-get install software-properties-common python-software-properties git`

-### Step 3 **[Optional]** *Adding a repository for the newest PHP:*
+### Step 3 *Adding a repository for the minimum supported PHP version:*
->This will give you the latest PHP (it has Apache2 as a dependency and will install it, but you can remove that later if you prefer nginx or another web server), PHP 5.5 is the minimum required version, if you operating system does not have PHP 5.5, please add this repository.
+>nZEDb supports PHP version 5.5 or higher, if your distro does not have 5.5+, you must add a repository.

+>To check your current PHP version, type:
+>>`php -v`

+>>To add php 5.5, type the following commands:
 >>`sudo add-apt-repository ppa:ondrej/php5`

 >>`sudo apt-get update`

->*Alternatively*, you can add PHP 5.6 which is the current supported version of PHP.
+>*Alternatively*, you can add PHP 5.6 which is the current supported version of PHP, PHP 5.5 will only be getting security updates from now on.
 >>`sudo add-apt-repository ppa:ondrej/php5-5.6`

 >>`sudo apt-get update`